hashicorp/terraform-provider-aws/website/docs/d/wafv2_regex_pattern_set.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the WAFv2 Regex Pattern Set.
 * `scope` - (Required) Specifies whether this is for an AWS CloudFront distribution or for a regional application.
+Valid values are `CLOUDFRONT` or `REGIONAL`.
 To work with CloudFront, you must also specify the region `us-east-1` (N. Virginia) on the AWS provider.

 ## Attributes Reference